ycpei/ypei.me/posts/2018-12-02-lime-shapley.md

 ---------------

-The quest of the SHAP paper can be decoupled into two independent components: the niceties of Shapley values and the choice of the coalitional game $v$.
+The quest of the SHAP paper can be decoupled into two independent components: showing the niceties of Shapley values and choosing the coalitional game $v$.

 The SHAP paper argues that Shapley values $\phi_i(v)$ are a good measurement because they are the only values satisfying the some nice properties including the Efficiency